rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 The `+` sign adds the legacy ciphers but leaves the new ciphers in place.
 So a device that only has legacy ciphers can connect but a new device should still negotiate new ciphers.

-You can also use `?` as wildcard placeholders.
+You can use `?` as wildcard placeholders.
 For example, `192.168.10.??` would match any host address with 2 digits.

 You can also put list multiple hosts on the same line, separated by spaces.

-`192.168.10.* 172.16.1.*`
+`host 192.168.10.* 172.16.1.*`

-You can also use an `*` to cover any hosts.
+You can use an `*` to cover any hosts.
 The `~/.ssh/config` file is read top to bottom so you can place this at the bottom and have specific devices defined above it.
 Again, I don't recommend this approach because it will cover all devices you connect to.

 ```bash
 gnome-text-editor ~/.ssh/config